bfh-proj1-sumfrie/backend/README.md

     DB_DATABASE # the name of the database
     DB_CHARSET # the charset (utf8 in our case)
     API_HOST # e.g. https://myhost.com,
-    LIMIT_MAX_SIZE # the default limit for queries. default is 10.
+    PAGINATION_PAGE_SIZE_MAX # you can set the max page size the clients can define.
+Defaults to 100.
  ```
 6) Run it: `python main.py`